-One thing I see most SaaS companies do a pretty crappy job of until they have a great finance team is a go-forward model.
+One thing I see most SaaS companies do a pretty poor job of until they have a great finance team is a go-forward model.
 A real financial model for the next year.

 So let me make a simple suggestion.
 Build your financial model however you want.
 And whatever you do, use it to build your key goal for ARR at the end of the year.